yuantianle/Shader_Effect_Design-BC-Mar2022/README.md

 # shader-effect-design
-A side project for uploading personal collection of shader effects, which are realized by OpenGL shader code.
+A side project for exhibiting and uploading a collection of personally realized shader effects.
+The shader language is based on GLSL.

 ## 🔐 Code permissions:
+(1) The source code has been edited into binary form.
+Although downloadable, it CANNOT be compiled or modified.
+(2) To obtain decrypted files, security keys 🔑 are required.
+Please ask the author to provide.
-Security keys 🔑 of source codes are available only to qualified examiners (including but not limited to: interviewers, collaborators, ..)
+(3) Security keys 🔑 are only available to qualified examiners (including but not limited to: interviewers, collaborators, ..)

 ## 🖼️ Samples of effects: